Diagnostic Radiology and Nuclear Medicine

 Post Graduate Training

 2000-2001 Internship in Internal Medicine,

 National Naval Medical Center, Bethesda, MD

 Penn State Milton S. Hershey Medical Center, Hershey, PA

-Derik L. Davis, M.D. is an Assistant Professor in the Department of Diagnostic Radiology & Nuclear Medicine at the University of Maryland School of Medicine.
+Derik L. Davis, M.D. is an Associate Professor in the Department of Diagnostic Radiology & Nuclear Medicine at the University of Maryland School of Medicine.
 Dr. Davis is a board-certified diagnostic radiologist who specializes in musculoskeletal imaging for several hospitals and outpatient facilities within the University of Maryland Medical System.
 His current clinical practice includes diagnostic imaging for musculoskeletal trauma, sports medicine, bone and soft tissue disorders, osteoporosis, musculoskeletal tumors, and arthritis.
 Dr. Davis also provides direct patient care for image-guided joint procedures, bone and soft tissue tumor biopsy, and musculoskeletal ultrasound.

 Dr. Davis has co-authored over 40 peer-reviewed abstracts and publications.
 He serves as a reviewer for several journals and the American Roentgen Ray Society Scientific Program Subcommittee-Musculoskeletal Section.
 Dr. Davis has been a principal reviewer for the American Journal of Sports Medicine since 2012.